How we moved to Italy

 UE permesso di Soggiorno per soggiornanti di lungo periodo

 Finally, it is possible, after five years of obtaining Permessi di Soggiorno, to apply for the Permesso di soggiorno UE per soggiornanti di lungo periodo (ex carta di soggiorno) – elective residence.
-Or long term permit to stay here.
+Or permanent residency.
 It is an arduous process.
 If you think you would want to try for this yourself, one hurdle is you must have been paying your taxes here in Italy.
 And be able to prove it.
 So plan accordingly.
 We were successful in 2023 and received our permanent residence cards renewable in ten years with only new photos.
 It allows one to work if one wants.
+Here in Umbria it also entitles you to free health care.
 Link to a site with info below.
 The required documentation here is not complete according to my sources….but it is informational.
 Political do Stato

 Italian Citizenship (for people with no Italian ancestry)

 After living here ten years one can apply for Italian citizenship.
+The B1 language certificate is a requirement.
 We have not yet reached that point so I don’t know how one does this yet.
 We don’t intend to get citizenship since we got the Permesso lungo periodo permanent residency.

 ~~~~~~~~~~~~~~~~~~~~~~~